Samuel-Adeola/CloudSecurity_AWS-Terraform_Lab-/README.md

 ## 1.0	Introduction
 As the world becomes increasingly digital, the frequency and sophistication of cyberattacks continue to rise, making it crucial for cybersecurity professionals to stay ahead of emerging threats.
 In-depth investigation and threat hunting are vital practices for identifying, analyzing, and mitigating potential security incidents within any network or cloud environment.
 To effectively train and test cybersecurity skills, hands-on experience with real-world scenarios is essential.
 This project focuses on building a comprehensive cybersecurity home lab that simulates both attack and defense environments using AWS services and Infrastructure as Code (IaC) principles via Terraform.
 The lab is designed to replicate the dynamics of a real-world enterprise network.
 It consists of two workstations: one for the Blue Team, tasked with defending the environment, and one for the Red Team, simulating malicious attackers.
 The Red Team workstation is equipped with tools and frameworks to emulate various types of cyberattacks, including penetration testing and exploit simulations.
-On the other hand, the Blue Team workstation is configured with various monitoring, detection, and response tools, enabling the detection and mitigation of simulated threats in real time.
+On the other hand, the Blue Team workstation is configured with various monitoring, detection, and response tools, enabling the detection and mitigation of simulated threats in real-time.
 By leveraging Terraform, a powerful IaC tool, the entire infrastructure can be provisioned, configured, and maintained in an automated, repeatable, and consistent manner.
 Terraform allows for the dynamic creation of resources in AWS, including EC2 instances, security groups, IAM roles, and networking setups.
 This project utilizes a variety of AWS services such as EC2 for virtual machines, S3 for storage, VPC for networking, and CloudWatch for monitoring and log analysis.
 The combination of Terraform and AWS services enables an efficient, scalable, and cost-effective environment that mirrors real-world cybersecurity challenges.